Magowtham/OCR-Project/README.md

 ## Contributing
 We welcome contributions from the developer community to enhance the OCR project.
 To contribute, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
 Feel free to raise issues, submit pull requests, or provide suggestions for improvement.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## Acknowledgments
 We would like to express our gratitude to the open-source community, particularly the developers of ReactJS, Node.js, Tesseract OCR, Google Translate, and Microsoft Translator, for their invaluable contributions.